Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

           b.memory_cont.mem

-          //All the binary for the instructions is writtten in this simulation source file and it geets loaded in the instruction memory upon execution.
+          //All the binary for the instructions is writtten in this simulation source file and it gets loaded in the instruction memory upon execution.

            c.register_bank_load.mem